solliancenet/azure-synapse-analytics-workshop-400/day-02/lab05-security.md

 Azure Synapse Analytics (ASA) is a powerful solution that handles security for many of the resources that it creates and manages.
 In order to run ASA, however, some foundational security measures need to be put in place to ensure the infrastructure that it relies upon is secure.
 In this exercise, we will walk through securing the supporting infrastructure of ASA.

-### Task 1 - Create and configure Azure Active Directory security groups
+### Task 1 - Configure Azure Active Directory security groups

 As with many Azure resources, Azure Synapse Analytics has the ability to leverage Azure Active Directory for security.
 Begin the security implementation by defining appropriate security groups in Azure Active Directory.
 Each security group will represent a job function in Azure Synapse Analytics and will be granted the necessary permissions to fulfill its function.
 Individual users will then be assigned to their respective group based on their role in the organization.
 Structuring security in such a way makes it easier to provision users and admins.